ceciliawong15/dsp/03-command_line.md

     $<$ - take and send input from file on right side to the program on the left
     $>$ - take and set input from file on left side to the program on the right
-    $>>$ - the >> takes output of the command on the left and appends it to the file on the right
+    $>>$ - the >> takes output of the command on the left and appends it to the file on the right ls *.txt - example of a command being applied to a batch of files, in this case all ending with ".txt" ls e* - example of a command being applied to a batch of files, in this case all starting with "e" ls old *.txt - list files in directory starting with "old" and ending in ".txt" find . -name "*.txt" -print --- find all files with a name ending in *.txt and print them cat > newfile.txt -- will write whatever you input in the next lines onto newfile.txt end your input by CTRL + D grep new *.txt -- finds and displays content of any file that begins with "new" and ends with ".txt" man ANYCOMMAND - find information about commands apropos anykeyword - helps you find any possible relevant and usable commands based on your keyword search. used when         you cannot remember the name of a command but you know what it does exit - exits your terminal

     *ctrl-c clears/abandons your current line of code..
     *need to figure out how to grant myself permission to copy a file into an already existing folder(ex21) *what's -r and -rf for rm function?
+    *ex21 to ex22 -- shows that you can also search for files within your entire computer (env | grep Cecilia).
+        It is also possible to set and adjust variables within your environment (export var="blahblah") (echo var), (unset         var)
 ---